 How Progent Can Help You with Cisco VoIP and IP Media Phones, Cisco Unified CM, and Telepresence

-Releases of Unified CM earlier than 8.6 and every release of its predecessor CallManager have reached end-of-life.
-This means Cisco Engineering will no longer develop, repair, or test this older software.
-Security patches for this business-critical product will stop, which in some situations could cause regulatory compliance or potential liability issues.
+Versions of Cisco Unified CM before 8.6 and every release of CallManager have reached end-of-life.
+Therefore Cisco Engineering will cease to develop, repair, or test this older software.
+Security updates for this business-critical application will end, which in some circumstances could create regulatory compliance or potential liability issues.

-Progent will continue to offer expert support for end-of-life editions of Unified CM and Cisco CallManager, but in case you are still running a legacy version of this pivotal application your organization should start now to prepare for your migration.
-Progent's collaboration consultants can assist you to upgrade non-disruptively to the current release of Unified Communications Manager and can typically save clients up to 50% off consulting service costs compared to most IT service firms thanks to Progent's documented procedures and experience in this area.
-By adhering to leading practices, Progent can ensure that your organization gets a fast payback on your IT investment by helping you take full advantage of the enhanced features, lower management and support costs, more productive collaboration capabilities, and tighter security provided by the current version of Unified Communications Manager.
+Progent continues to offer comprehensive consulting and support for end-of-life versions of Unified Communications Manager and Cisco CallManager, but in case your company is now using an out-of-dated release of this essential application your organization should begin immediately to prepare for your migration.
+Progent's Cisco-certified consulting professionals can assist your company to upgrade smoothly to the current version of Unified Communications Manager and can typically save customers up to 50% off consulting service expense compared to competing IT service firms thanks to Progent's documented procedures and hands-on experience in this practice area.
+By adhering to best practices, Progent can ensure that your business gets a fast return on your IT investment by helping you take full advantage of the new and improved features, reduced management and maintenance costs, more productive collaboration, and tighter data protection offered by the newest release of Cisco Unified Communications Manager.

-Progent's upgrade services include return-on-investment assessment, project management or co-management, system testing, Cloud connectivity, configuring endpoint devices from Cisco and third-party vendors, mobile integration, data protection services, streamlined management, disaster recovery/business continuity planning, network topology design, training, and continuing consulting and technical support.
-Progent also has put together fixed-priced migration service bundles to make sure your costs are visible and affordable.
+Progent's upgrade consulting services include return-on-investment analysis, project management or co-management, system testing, Cloud connectivity, configuring endpoint devices from Cisco and other providers, smartphone and tablet connectivity, data protection services, management automation, disaster recovery/business continuity planning, network topology design, staff and user training, and continuing consulting services and technical support.
+Progent also has put together fixed-priced migration packages to make sure your costs are visible and affordable.

-To ask Progent about professional help for Cisco technology, phone 1-800-993-9400 or go to Contact Progent.
+To ask Progent about engineering expertise for Cisco networking, phone 1-800-993-9400 or go to Contact Progent.